VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 2. <mark>**!!!
 MAKE SURE THE NUDGE PROBE IS NOT MOUNTED !!!**</mark>

-3. Heat all tool-head to 150C and wait ~3 mins for them to stabilised - some hotends have large heat block, which may not be fully thermally expanded.
+3. Heat all tool-head to 150°C and wait ~3 mins for them to stabilised - some hot-ends have large heat block, which may not be fully thermally expanded.

 4. Run `G28` and `QUAD_GANTRY_LEVEL`